HiLab-git/PyMIC_examples/segmentation/JSRT/README.md

 pymic_evaluate_seg config/evaluation.cfg
 ```

-The obtained dice score by default setting should be close to 94.88+/-2.72%.
-You can set `metric = assd` in `config/evaluation.cfg` and run the evaluation command again.
-You will get average symmetric surface distance (assd) evaluation results.
-By default setting, the assd is close to 2.13+/-1.09 pixels.
+The obtained average dice score by default setting should be close to 94.15.
+If setting `ckpt_mode` to 1 during testing, the average dice would be around 94.34.
+You can set `metric = assd` in `config/evaluation.cfg` and run the evaluation command again to get average symmetric surface distance (assd) evaluation results.